 Both government and Doctors of BC typically agree to a communications/media blackout during the period of face-to-face negotiations so that each party can explore the broadest range of options to find a deal that represents both parties’ best interests.
 This is a common practice in negotiations of this nature.

-For ease of reference, the timeline below outlines key elements during the 2022 PMA negotiations process.
-It will be updated throughout the course of bargaining.
+The timeline below outlines key elements during the 2022 PMA negotiations process.

 There are a number of different ways that doctors get paid, but by far the most common is fee-for-service (FFS) – a fee is paid for each service doctors provide to their patients.
 The Medical Services Plan pays these fees, which are funded by public dollars.
 Other models include service, sessional, and salaried contracts for doctors who provide services to a publicly funded agency, such as a Health Authority, or at a hospital or community setting.
 Over the last few years, there has been a growing desire from many established and new-to-practice doctors to move away from a straight FFS payment method to some other or alternative payment models.